luser-dr00g/inca/olmec/README.md

 by simpler ideas such as abaci, counting-boards and pebbles.
 The links are de-emphasized, and the values brought to the surface.
 The implementation is composed of thin abstractions.
-The `int`s are visible, moving around, representing. [..additional poetic nonsense..]
+The `int`s are visible, moving around, representing things.

 ## Language